 Vacations, leave, & other absences under Guatemalan law

 Employment law in Guatemala establishes that employees who have served at least one year with the same employer are entitled to a vacation period that must last at least 15 working days.

 Maternity and paternity leave:

-Any employer registered with the national social security program (IGSS) must provide sick leave permission to employees, and will be liable for a portion on their payment, based on factors including:
+Any employer registered with the national social security program (IGSS) must provide sick leave permission to employees and will be liable for a portion of their payment, based on factors including:

 - type of sickness

 - length of service with the company

 If the employer is not registered with the IGSS is obliged to provide sick leave permission to the employee until they make a full recovery, as well as a portion of their salary during the first three months of their leave, with that portion based on their length of service.

 Note that an employer is obliged to register with the IGSS if the company employs three or more permanent employees.

 In the event of the death of an employee’s spouse or common-law partner, parent, or child, they are entitled to three days of bereavement leave.